IAuthor

-iAuthor is a London-based tech start-up and online book community that launched in July 2013.
-Described in The Bookseller as a "Pinterest for books," iAuthor connects authors and publishers to readers using crowdsourced themes and book samples.
+iAuthor is a London-based tech start-up and an online book community that was launched in July 2013.
+It is described in The Bookseller as a "Pinterest for books." iAuthor connects authors and publishers to readers using crowdsourced themes and book samples.

 History

-iAuthor was founded by Adam Kolczynski on 18 January, 2012.
-After operating in beta mode for a few months, it officially launched on July 26, 2013, opening the platform to all authors and publishers.
+iAuthor was founded by Adam Kolczynski on 18 January 2012.
+After operating in beta mode for a few months, it officially launched on 26 July 2013, opening the platform to all authors and publishers.

 As of March 2016, iAuthor had users from 144 countries.
-The ratio of traditionally published to self-published authors is 40:60, with books by authors from Pan Macmillan, HarperCollins, Harlequin, Walker Books, Accent Press, and Andersen Press.